Ceramic Dictionary

 Red with: Manganese as the over shade.
 Brown strong as the over shade.
 Brown-red as the over shade or under shade.

-Strong brown an under and over shade, for this use it softly, as it is a strong color.
+Yellow with: Ochre as the over shade; it is not strong enough for under shade.
+Strong brown as an under and over shade, for theis use it softly as it is a strong color.

-Green copper: paint the yellow first, leaving a little of the white base on the left, and a larger white space on the right.
+Green copper: paint the yellow first, leaving a little of the white base on the left and a larger white space on the right.
 Then with copper green, paint over the space on the right, covering some of the yellow.
 This will give you 4 tones, white, yellow, green-yellow and green.
 Blue shade first with a light blue, then accentuate the darker parts of it with stronger blue.
-Then cover it all with yellow.
+Lastly, cover it all with yellow.

 ca: MAJÒLICA: Colors (f) Decorar amb un color.